 - Self-Validating Ensemble Modeling (SVEM) methodology for analyzing mixture experiments

 - Use of space-filling designs for a wide range of mixture situations

 - Optimization of the response surface over the design space

 Who Should Attend

-Engineers, scientists and technicians who work in product and process development or manufacturing
+Engineers, Scientists and Technicians responsible for product and process development

 Familiarity with computers and spreadsheet software, such as Microsoft Excel

 Individual and corporate pricing available on request

 Cy Wegman specializes in data analytics and empirical modeling and optimization.
 Before joining Predictum, he worked for 38 years at Procter & Gamble, where his last assignment was the Empirical Modeling leader for the company.